-- 1. Verify the following before setting up your hardware: - · All users have logged off the server. - · All array file systems have been backed up and unmounted. - · All volume groups have been exported. - 2.
-Perform one of the following procedures: - · Configure SAN switches, as described in Configuring switches. - Configure the StorageWorks RAID array, as described in Configuring the HSG80-based StorageWorks array. - · Perform system configuration, as described in System configuration.
+- 1. Prior to setting up your hardware, perform the following verifications: - · All users have logged off the server. - · All array file systems have been backed up and unmounted. - · All volume groups have been exported. - Configure the StorageWorks array with your HP server, as described in Installing a new Secure Path configuration. - 3.
+Configure the switches as described in Configuring switches. - 4.
+Configure the RAID array, as described in Configuring the HSG80-based StorageWorks array. - 5.
+Perform system configuration, as described in System configuration.